sanjanareddy1583/RANKCET/README.md

 git remote add origin https://github.com/sanjanareddy1583/RANKCET.git git push -u origin main # or master

-(Note: If you already have the repository on your local machine, you might skip git init and git remote add origin if it's already connected to your GitHub.)

 2. Backend Setup (Flask)
 The backend directory was navigated into.
 Here, a Python virtual environment was set up, necessary Python packages (listed in requirements.txt) were installed, and the Flask development server was started.